-Well-known addiction specialist and media personality Dr. Drew recently weighed in on the current opioid addiction crisis overwhelming the U.S. When asked who or what was to blame for the 450 percent increase in opioid addiction between 2010 and 2016, Dr. Drew said one word: doctors.
+Well-known addiction specialist and media personality Dr. Drew recently weighed in on the current opioid addiction crisis.
+When asked who or what was to blame for the 450 percent increase in opioid addiction between 2010 and 2016, Dr. Drew said one word: doctors.

 Dr. Drew unequivocally blames physicians who continue prescribing highly addictive pain medications even though they know many people are at an elevated risk for becoming opioid addicts.
 He also believes the stigma surrounding drug addiction prevents doctors from discussing the risks of prescription pain pill addiction.